Codigo-io/docs/docs/getting-started/quickstart-solana-anchor.md

 ```

 <img src="/img/prompt_counter.png" alt="Prompt counter" style={{ width: "800px" }} />

+Wait a few seconds while Código initializes the workspace with everything for you.

 Código will respond with a full plan and architecture.
 If you're happy with the proposed structure, confirm and choose between **native** or **Anchor** framework :